BettercareHealth/bettercare/maternal-mental-health/test-3.md

 Please choose the ONE most correct answer to each question:

 1. What is a referral?
-	1. Sending a patient to someone else because you find her irritating.
+	1. Sending a patient to someone else because you find her irritating
 	1. Sending a patient’s bloods to the lab for testing
 	1. Recommending and sending someone for specialised services
 	1. Recommending a healthy diet and adequate rest during pregnancy